 What's a perfectly cooked soft boiled egg?

-Most people would say, including myself, when you cut off the top of a perfect soft boiled egg, the yolk is still runny so when you dip your "soldier" (sliced toast) into it, it drips down the side.
+Most people would say, including me, when you cut off the top of a perfect soft-boiled egg, the yolk is still runny, so when you dip your "soldier" (sliced toast) into it, it drips down the side.

 My brother reminded me that he hated runny eggs and preferred when the yolk was firm and hard.
-To this day he says he can't eat eggs "over easy" because of how my mom served him soft boiled eggs as a kid.
+To this day, he says he can't eat eggs "over easy" because of how my mom served him soft-boiled eggs as a kid.

-Like most things we cook, everyone has their own tried-and-true recipe for making the perfect soft boiled egg but there are a lot of variables that can affect the outcome, including:
+Like most things we cook, everyone has their own tried-and-true recipe for making the perfect soft boiled egg, but there are a lot of variables that can affect the outcome, including:

 - Size of the Egg

 - It's All About Timing

 There is nothing complicated about cooking soft-boiled eggs.
 It all comes down to timing, depending on your personal preferences.
 Do you like them runny, firm, or somewhere in between?